evintunador/templateGPT/README.md

     - [ ] new MQA that's flexible as either self-attention or cross-attention
     - [ ] new logging mechanism that understands when you input parameters out of order?
     - [ ] there are likely more
+    - [ ] instead of the output layer always weight-sharing with the embedding matrix, make the sharing optional
 - [ ] fix & enable batched inference
     - [ ] update `model_evaluation.ipynb`'s teacher-forcing topk analysis to get more accurate %'s using batches
 - [x] build a better tokenizer